WEC Energy Group Q2 2025 Earnings Call Transcript

 Scott Lauber

-President, CEO & Director at WEC Energy Group
+President and CEO at WEC Energy Group

-We expect a commission decision by the second quarter of next year.
 In Chicago, we are actively mapping out engineering and permitting plans and coordinating with the city for our pipe replacement program.
-Recall that the Illinois Commerce Commission directed us to focus on retiring all cast iron and ductile iron pipe with a diameter under 36 inches by 01/01/2035.
-We expect that approximately 1,100 miles of older pipe will be needed to be replaced.
+Recall that the Illinois Commerce Commission directed us to focus on retiring all cast iron and ductile iron pipe with a diameter under 36 inches by January 1st, 2035.
+We expect that approximately 1,100 miles of older pipe will need to be replaced.
 While planning is underway, our work continues.
+In fact, this April we retired the oldest pipe in the system, a gas main that had been in service since 1861.
+Next up, Xia provided you with more details on our financials.

 Xia Liu